SAE Courses

 This course provides a deep understanding of Model-Based approaches in systems architecture and engineering.
 Students will be exposed to modeling system requirements, structure, behavior, and parametric relationships.
 The course covers the mapping of models to hardware description languages and presents code generation concepts at the hardware level.
 Students are introduced to key concepts such as ontologies and metamodels and how they can be exploited in MBSE.
 Students learn to model systems using software and modeling language such as SySML.
 Students are taught methods to assess whether an organization is prepared to undertake a transformation to MBSE, as well as how to perform economic analysis to determine the potential benefits (or not) of MBSE for an organization.

-With the increasing scale and complexity of systems and the need for systems to perform their own missions as well as participate in a larger system-of-systems to perform more complex missions, systems integration and system-of-systems integration have become key areas of emphasis for aerospace, defense, telecommunications, transportation, and emergency services.
-The terms “system integration” and “SoS integration” can mean many things to many people.
-With this in mind, this course emphasizes the importance of stakeholder concerns and integration contexts before discussing theories, methods, processes and tools.
-The course presents key perspectives and challenges of SI and SoSI and presents case studies and examples from several aerospace and government programs to reinforce the principles.
-The course discusses key integration challenges such as legacy integration, human-system integration, and SoS integration.
-The course discusses interoperability in suitable depth and presents the pros and cons of interoperability.
-The course also covers Verification and Validation methods ranging from inspection, simulation-based analysis, demonstration, and test.
-Students will be exposed to both theory and real-world case studies as well as findings from the recent literature.
-Alternatively, students can take SAE 547 to fulfill the same requirement.
+With the increasing scale and complexity of systems and the need for systems to perform their missions and participate in larger system-of-systems to achieve more complex missions, systems integration and system-of-systems integration have become key areas of emphasis in aerospace, defense, telecommunications, transportation, and emergency services engineering and research.
+The terms “system integration” and “SOS integration” can mean many things to many people.
+This course emphasizes the importance of stakeholder concerns and integration contexts before discussing theories, methods, processes, and tools.
+The course presents SI’s key perspectives and challenges, case studies, and examples from several aerospace and government programs to reinforce the principles.
+The course discusses legacy integration, human-system integration, SOS integration, interoperability, and software integration challenges.
+Materials include theory, real-world case studies, and findings from the recent literature.

 SAE Electives